When it comes to manufacturer branding, there’s sometimes not a lot to get excited about.

 Without this person (or business), you’re not going to be able to sell any of your products.

-Therefore, it’s your job to make sure that your product or service effectively meets their needs.
+Therefore, it’s your job to make sure that your product or service meets their needs.
 However, this is only made possible by you first understanding those needs.

 This is where analytics and reporting comes into play as you need to keep track of who is looking at your website.
 From this you can start gaining insights into consumer behaviour including what products they’re looking at, for how long, and on what pages.